 An exploration in the doctrine of Pedis Possessio using an Arizona case as the example.

 In Geomet Exploration, Limited v.
 Lucky McUranium, (1979) 124 Ariz.
 55, the Arizona Supreme Court reaffirmed the doctrine of Pedis Possessio and in the process continued a policy and practice that is both outdated and unjust.
-The Arizona Supreme Court’s adherence to this ancient law lacks both vision and reason and should be overruled to making mining law conform with the rules and priorities of today’s society.
+The Arizona Supreme Court’s adherence to this ancient law lacks both vision and reason and should be overruled to make mining law conform with the rules and priorities of today’s society.

 Procedural History and Factual Background of the Case.